Directory / Services

 Document components

-• Species-by-species bite signature summaries, written for the attending emergency physician rather than the herpetologist.
+• Species-by-species bite signature summaries, written for the attending emergency physician rather than the herpetologist — hemotoxic versus neurotoxic progression, expected coagulopathy, airway timelines for kraits and mambas.

-• Regional antivenom inventory map, including cooperating university and zoological holdings, refresh dates, and transit logistics.
+• Regional antivenom inventory map, including cooperating university and zoological holdings, refresh dates, and transit logistics (ground couriers with documented cold-chain; helo-lift triggers for mamba and taipan envenomations where the receiving hospital is more than forty minutes by ground).

-• Rehearsal schedule, including unannounced drills quarterly and full tabletop exercises annually with the receiving hospital.
+• Rehearsal schedule, including unannounced drills quarterly and full tabletop exercises annually with the receiving hospital's charge nurse present.

 Coordination